lukifer23/IRISStar/Readme.md

 ## GPU Backends (Vulkan/OpenCL) on Android

-IrisStar integrates llama.cpp GPU backends via dynamic loading:
+IrisStar integrates llama.cpp GPU backends via dynamic loading for improved performance on compatible devices:

+### Supported Backends

-- Vulkan: Preferred on modern Android (Adreno).
-Loaded at runtime from system `libvulkan.so` and packaged `libggml-vulkan.so` plugin.
+- **Vulkan**: Preferred on modern Android devices (especially Adreno GPUs).
+Loaded at runtime from system `libvulkan.so` and packaged `libggml-vulkan.so` plugin
-- OpenCL: Loaded if vendor `libOpenCL.so` is available; the ggml OpenCL plugin is loaded dynamically when present.
+- **OpenCL**: Loaded if vendor `libOpenCL.so` is available; the ggml OpenCL plugin is loaded dynamically when present

-How to enable and verify:
+- **CPU**: Always available as fallback option

+### Configuration and Testing

-1. Settings → Detect Hardware to populate available backends (e.g., `CPU,Vulkan`).
+1. Navigate to Settings → Detect Hardware to populate available backends (e.g., `CPU,Vulkan`)
-2. Select Backend (Vulkan/OpenCL/CPU).
-The app will unload and reload the model so the change takes effect.
+2. Select your preferred Backend (Vulkan/OpenCL/CPU) in Settings
+3. The app will unload and reload the model for the change to take effect
-3. Run CPU vs GPU Test on the Benchmark screen to compare throughput.
+4. Use the Benchmark screen to run CPU vs GPU tests and compare throughput

-Notes and recommendations for mobile GPUs:

-- Chat defaults (mobile): `n_ctx=2048`, `n_batch=256`, `n_ubatch=64`.
-These values reduce KV memory and improve stability on mobile GPUs.
+### Performance Optimization

+**Recommended Settings for Mobile GPUs:**

+- Context length (`n_ctx`): 2048 tokens (default)
+- Batch size (`n_batch`): 256 tokens (default)
+- Micro-batch size (`n_ubatch`): 64 tokens (default)
-- Generation cap: default `n_len=256` tokens per response.
+- Generation limit: 256 tokens per response (default)
-- GPU layers: default Auto (offload as many as fit).
-User can set exact layer count in Settings.
+- GPU layers: Auto (offload as many as fit) or manually configure in Settings

+**Troubleshooting:**

-- If you see `failed to find ggml_backend_init in libggml-vulkan.so` during startup but Vulkan is reported as present, it is benign; the backend registry still succeeds.
+- If you see `failed to find ggml_backend_init in libggml-vulkan.so` during startup but Vulkan is reported as present, this is benign; the backend registry still succeeds

-Troubleshooting:

-- Switching backends but still seeing the previous one: the app now forcefully unloads/reloads the model on backend change; reselect your backend and reload the model.
-- GPU latency too high: try a smaller model and/or reduce context length in Settings; Vulkan backends on mobile benefit from smaller ctx and micro-batching.
+- GPU latency issues: Try smaller models or reduce context length in Settings
+- Backend switching problems: The app forcefully unloads/reloads models on backend changes

-### Runtime Diagnostics and Stability
+### Runtime Diagnostics

-- The app exposes a native diagnostics snapshot used by the UI logs after model load.
-It includes backend registry, active contexts, GPU offload counts, KV size, and micro-batch size.
+- Native diagnostics snapshot available in UI logs after model load
+- Includes backend registry, active contexts, GPU offload counts, KV cache size, and micro-batch configuration
-- Backend switching is now safe: the runtime defers backend teardown when contexts are active to avoid crashes.
-Change backend in Settings, then reload the model.
+- Backend switching is safe - runtime defers teardown when contexts are active
-- GPU benchmark safety: if the device reports zero GPU offload or a CPU-forced session, the benchmark skips the GPU path and reports a clear reason instead of crashing.
+- GPU benchmark skips GPU path if device reports zero offload or CPU-forced session
-- Token logging is gated to avoid excessive log traffic during generation; verbose token logs can be enabled in development builds.
+- Token logging is gated to avoid excessive log traffic (verbose logs available in development builds)

-## Optimizing Your Experience with Iris
+## Model Selection and Performance

-The performance of Iris is directly influenced by the size, speed, and compute requirements of the models you use.
-These factors also impact the overall user experience.
-For a faster and smoother experience, consider downloading smaller models.
+The performance of IrisStar is directly influenced by the size, speed, and compute requirements of the models you use.
+These factors significantly impact the overall user experience.

-**Example Recommendation:**
+### Performance Considerations

+- **Smaller models** are ideal for quicker interactions but may compromise slightly on response quality
+- **Larger models** offer more comprehensive responses but require higher compute power and may result in slower speeds
+- **GPU acceleration** can significantly improve performance on compatible devices

+### Model Recommendations

 On opening the app, users can download suggested models to optimize performance based on their preferences and device capabilities.

----

-#### Note:

-- Smaller models are ideal for quicker interactions but may compromise slightly on response quality.
-- Larger models offer more comprehensive responses but require higher compute power and may result in slower speeds.
-- Choose a model that best balances speed and quality for your specific use case.
+Choose a model that best balances speed and quality for your specific use case.

----

-#### Disclaimer:
+**Important Disclaimer:**

-- Iris may produce **inaccurate results** depending on the complexity of queries and model limitations.
+- IrisStar may produce **inaccurate results** depending on the complexity of queries and model limitations
-- Performance and accuracy are influenced by the size and type of model selected.
+- Performance and accuracy are influenced by the size and type of model selected
+- This application is in active development; expect potential bugs and incomplete features

 ## Prerequisites